 Now I come off as smooth and aloof, even among my neurotypical friends.
 It’s half act, half realization that very, very, very little in this life deserves anxiety or energy.
 Things happen or they don’t.
 If they’re important enough, I’ll have a contingency plan for when and if they don’t happen.
 And if they’re not important, I’m not gonna sweat it because something else will come along.

 It’s probably been about a year and a half of living like this.
 I decided that I was not going to be that New Yorker.
 I would bend the city to my will.
 I’d have it my way or no way at all, because I could live like a neurotic in Tucson.
 They have decent bagels there.

 Those two seminal (oval?) friendships that really helped me with this affect-turned-philosophy are both out of my life now.
 They taught me how to leave them.
 They both harped on telling people to fuck off if they ever got to be cruel or careless.

-When each of them did, I said goodbye, which is exactly what should happen.
+When each of them did become cruel, I said goodbye, which is exactly what should happen.
 Neither of them took it well.
 But you can’t teach someone to enforce boundaries and then expect them not to enforce those boundaries with you.